-Short-term liability insurance covers business projects that typically take up to two weeks to complete.
+Short-term liability insurance, on the other hand, offers coverage for business projects that typically span up to two weeks.

 The primary difference between one day, short-term liability, and special event insurance concerns the coverage length.
 One day business insurance lasts one day while some special event policies can last two days.
 Short-term liability insurance can last two weeks.